Pivotality, twisted centres and the anti-double of a Hopf monad: Bimonads and comodule monads as coordinate systems for (twisted) centres

-\begin{theorem} Let $(B, \mu, \eta)$ be a monad on a monoidal category $\cat C$.
-There exists a one-to-one correspondence between bimonad structures on $B$ and monoidal structures on $\cat C^B$ such that the forgetful functor $U_B$ is strict monoidal. \end{theorem}
+\begin{proposition} Let \((B, \mu, \eta)\) be a monad on a monoidal category \(\cat C\).
+There exists a one-to-one correspondence between bimonad structures on \(B\) and monoidal structures on \(\cat C^B\) such that the forgetful functor \(U^B\) is strict monoidal. \end{proposition}